 This sounds complicated.
 Where can I get more help?

-We have a great community of members; many more than willing to help you with whatever questions you might have.
+We have a great community of members; many are more than willing to help you with whatever questions you might have.
 Our forums are very active.
 If you have a question, no matter how silly you may think it is, ask away on one of our many forums.
 The Newbie Questions forum might be the place to start- and while you're there, let us all know a little about you by introducing yourself on the Welcome New Members forum.
 Our chat is another great place for questions because there you can get your questions answered in 'real time' as well as get to know some of our members.
 A guided tour is 'on the way'; but until then, utilize all the help the forums and chat can be for you.
 Of course, our forums and chat aren't just for finding help.
 They're also a great place to just kick back and enjoy talking sports...or whatever you'd like to talk about.

 What if I'd like more private help?
 Or just want to personalize some settings?